Prince George’s County Fraud Lawyer

 The state criminal code contains an entire title with descriptions of fraud crimes.
 These laws cover everything from identity theft to racing a horse under a false name.

 Fraud generally involves the use of misleading or false information to obtain an illegal benefit.
 When someone relies on a false statement or implication believing it to be true and they suffer a loss as a result, the action is considered fraud.
-With respect the crimes relating to fraudulent acquisition of public benefits, Md.
+With respect to the crimes relating to the fraudulent acquisition of public benefits, Md.
 Code, Crim.
 Law §8-501 defines fraud as the deliberate utterance of a false statement, the intentional failure to disclose a change in finances or household condition, or the impersonation of another.

-Some of the more commonly-prosecuted fraud crimes in PG County include:
+Some of the more commonly prosecuted fraud crimes in PG County include: